t0m0h1/COM6033-Project-Assignment/README.md

 Precision, which is the amount of correct positive predictions out of all positive predictions made.
 Recall, the amount of correct positive predictions out of all actual positives.
-F1 score, The mean of precision and recall, balancing the two metrics.
+F1 score, the mean of precision and recall, balancing the two metrics.